-The time-series' of Pacific halibut data (described and plotted in much more detail in Stewart and Webster 2022) provide a rich historical record including mortality estimates, abundance indices (Catch-Per-Unit-Effort; CPUE) and age-composition data that extend back to the late 1800s and early 1900s (Figure 2).
-The IPHC's Fishery Independent Setline Survey (Ualesi et al. 2022; Webster 2022) provides the primary index of abundance and the most rich source of demographic information via individual weight, length and age data.
+The time-series' of Pacific halibut data (described and plotted in much more detail in Stewart and Webster 2025) provide a rich historical record including mortality estimates, abundance indices (Catch-Per-Unit-Effort; CPUE) and age-composition data that extend back to the late 1800s and early 1900s (Figure 2).
+The IPHC's Fishery Independent Setline Survey (Ualesi et al. 2025; Webster 2025) provides the primary index of abundance and the most rich source of demographic information via individual weight, length and age data.
 The FISS includes Pacific halibut as young as 4-5 years old, which are below the IPHC's 32 inch (82 cm) minimum size limit (Stewart et al. 2021).
 Thus, these fish are observed several years prior to entry into the retained fishery landings which are sampled at the point of landing (Kong et al. 2022) and do not contain biological or catch-rate information on younger fish.
-Annual mortality estimates are provided to the IPHC from a variety of sources (Kong et al. 2022) including the directed halibut fisheries (commercial, recreational and subsistence) as well as incidental mortality associated with discards in directed fisheries and discard mortality in non-directed fisheries ('bycatch') that are not allowed to legally retain Pacific halibut.
+Annual mortality estimates are provided to the IPHC from a variety of sources (Hutniczak et al. 2025) including the directed halibut fisheries (commercial, recreational and subsistence) as well as incidental mortality associated with discards in directed fisheries and discard mortality in non-directed fisheries ('bycatch') that are not allowed to legally retain Pacific halibut.
 Each of these sources have differing levels of precision and likely accuracy associated with the estimates used for stock assessment.

 Figure 2.
 Data used in the stock assessment.
-Circle size is proportional to the magnitude of mortality (catches), inversely proportional to the variance (abundance indices) or proportional to the sample size (age-composition data).
+Circle size is proportional to the magnitude of mortality (catches), inversely proportional to the variance (abundance indices) or proportional to the input sample size based on bootstrapping and prior to tuning for internal consistency (age-composition data).